 = self.children[-1]

-line if word:
+previous_word if word:

-= child_class(node, line, self.previous_word, word)
+= child_class(node, word, line, previous_word)

 child else:

-= child_class(node, line, self.previous_word, frame)
+= child_class(node, line, previous_word)

 child

-self.cursor_x += w + font(node.style, self.zoom).measureText(" ")
+line.children.append(child)self.cursor_x += w + \

-We can redefine text
+We can redefine word

 and input